 ECs and their practices should check their participation status to see if they must report MIPS to avoid a negative adjustment.
 The participation status will also indicate whether the EC or group has a Special Status designation.
 Some MIPS eligible clinicians (ECs) and groups may have alternate component weightings or reduced MIPS category requirements based on Special Status designations.

-CMS has allowed individual eligible clinicians and their groups to apply for a hardship exemption for the MIPS reporting year 2020 due to the COVID-19 pandemic.
-If the pandemic prevents you or your group from collecting 2020 MIPS performance period data for an extended period of time, or impacts your performance on cost measures, you can submit an extreme and uncontrollable circumstances application through February 1, 2021.
-Learn more about the 2020 MIPS Hardship Exemption.
+CMS has allowed individual eligible clinicians and their groups to apply for a hardship exemption for MIPS reporting years 2020 and 2021 because of the COVID-19 pandemic.
+In 2020, CMS has made a decision not to calculate the MIPS Cost performance category for any individual or group who submitted MIPS data.
+If the pandemic prevents you or your group from collecting 2021 MIPS performance period data for an extended period of time, or impacts your performance on cost measures, you can submit an extreme and uncontrollable circumstances application via the CMS Quality Payment Program (QPP) website.